piriya-dharshini/piriya-dharshini/README.md

 - **GameElevate**: Platform designed to assess and enhance badminton player performance using strategic insights and predictions for rally outcomes with LSTM+Q learning algorithms.

-If you wish to be a chapter in my book of exploring life.
+## Contact me:
-Contact me at:piriyadharshini.a@gmail.com
+If you'd like to contribute a chapter to my "Exploration of Life" repository, feel free to fork the conversation at: piriyadharshini.a@gmail.com